-We represent the requirement that the bid must be no less than three dollars by the formula
+• We represent the requirement that the bid must be no less than three dollars by the formula infinite

-$$x \ge 1$$
+$x \geqq 1$

 III.
 To determine the solution subset we check each and every numerator in the data set.
 The verb \geq requires that, from the numerator that replaces the unspecified numerator to the gauge numerator, we must count down or must not count.